ajniepow/HLA-Toolkit/README.md

 download_UNOS_lookups:
 	Description:
 		Downloads HLA antigen lookup tables from UNOS.
 UNOS maintains these lookups, and they are what maps an 'Id' in a donor typing to an antigen/allele.
 These may be periodically updated and will therefore need to be re-downloaded.
-This script automates the download process and drops the files into: '\\mehealth.org\data\Protected\Nordx HLA\R Scripts\UNOS_Lookups'.
+This script automates the download process and drops the files into: unos_lookup_path .
 Utilizes the UNOS API with an authroization flow that does NOT require user credentials, only API keys, which are built into the script.

 	R Packages needed:
 		httr, openxlsx